Ambika-Gowda/Image-Scrapping-with-python-and-selenium/README.md

  $ cd /usr/bin

 ```
-6.Now, you would need to run something like
+6. Now, you would need to run something like
 ```
  $ sudo chmod a+x chromedrive